vsmash/nodemaiass/docs/shipping-node-options.md

 ## Conclusion

-**You ARE already shipping Node.js** with your built binaries - this is the best approach for a Git workflow tool like MAIASSNODE.
+**You ARE already shipping Node.js** with your built binaries - this is the best approach for a Git workflow tool like MAIASS.

 The reason most npm packages don't ship Node.js is:
 1. **Size constraints** - Would make every package huge